Maud Kamatenesi Mugisha

-Maud Kamatenesi Mugisha, is a Ugandan female Natural Scientist and academic administrator.
-She is the former Vice Chancellor of Bishop Stuart University (1st May 2014 - 23rd February 2023), a private Chartered institution of Higher Education in Uganda, accredited by the Uganda National Council for Higher Education.

-She is currently serving as the Chairperson University Council at Kampala International University since 1st March 2023.
+Maud Kamatenesi Mugisha (born 5 May 1970) is an Ugandan natural scientist and academic administrator.
+She is the former Vice Chancellor of Bishop Stuart University (1 May 2014 – 23 February 2023), a private chartered higher education institution in Uganda, accredited by the Uganda National Council for Higher Education.
+Since 1st March 2023, she has been serving as the chairperson of University Council at Kampala International University.

 Background

-She was born in Sheema District, Western Uganda, in 1970.
+She was born in Kitagata, Sheema District, Western Uganda, in 1970.

 Education

-Kamatenesi attended Kasanna Primary School.
+She attended Kasanna Primary School.
 She later attended Nganwa High School for her O-Level education, between 1984 and 1988.
 In 1985, she joined Maryhill High School, in Mbarara, for her A-Level studies.
 In 1993, she was admitted to Makerere University, Uganda's largest and oldest public university.
 She studied Botany and Zoology, graduating with a Bachelor of Science degree.
 She studied for the postgraduate Diploma in Education, also from Makerere.

 Her Master of Science in Environment and Natural Resources Management degree and her Doctor of Philosophy in Medical Ethnobotany and Ethnopharmacology, were both obtained from Makerere University.